 With the Common Core Standards in place, students are being asked more and more to use critical thinking skills to analyze literary and informational text.
 Inference is a prime example of a critical thinking skill used in classrooms today.
 Students are asked to read text and analyze it by thinking deeper—way beyond the visual text.

 This post will provide ideas to help your students learn how to infer.
 First, understand that it is not a one-day lesson.
-I’m going to show you how I use 2 weeks of instructional time to teach your little cherubs how to think deeper through inferring.
+I’m going to show you how I use 2 weeks of instructional time to teach your little cherubs how to think deeper with inference strategies.

 Day 1- Play a Game

 Start by playing a game.
 I like the Headbandz game or play a DIY guessing game similar to Headbanz.
 Headbandz is designed to have students guess the animal, object, or place that is on the card on their head.
 A DIY version can be to tape a picture or word on the back of a student or have a student cover his/her eyes and secretly show others a card or word.
 The student then tries to guess what is on that card by asking yes or no questions like: Am I an animal?
 Do I live in the water?
 Do I have legs?
 Explain that you will be teaching them how to infer and that inferring involves finding answers that you can not see.